 Blood transfusions give normal red blood cells to the person with BTM.
 This corrects the anaemia for a while, which improves health and helps children to grow normally.
 However, the red blood cells have a limited lifespan.
 So, transfusions normally have to be repeated every 3-4 weeks.

-There are different forms of chelation: deferiprone (Ferriprox®) and deferasirox (Exjade®),which are taken by mouth; however, desferrioxamine (Desferal®) is given via an infusion (a 'drip') inserted under the skin.
+There are different forms of chelation: deferiprone (Ferriprox®) and deferasirox (Exjade®),which are taken by mouth; however, desferrioxamine (Desferal®) is given via a drip (an infusion inserted under the skin).
 Each form of chelation has its pros and cons, and sometimes combinations are used.
 Your doctor can discuss the options and help to decide which is most suited to you.
 Chelation is usually started within a year or two after starting transfusions.

 A healthy lifestyle is also advised for thalassaemia.
 Avoid smoking and excess alcohol.
-Good nutrition and regular exercise can help (there is a leaflet about nutrition on the UK Thalassaemia Society website - see 'Further information and help', below).
+Good nutrition and regular exercise can help.
 You may need extra vitamins, such as folic acid, vitamin D and zinc.